marskuh/jdbc-tutorial/intellij/README.md

 ## Postgres, Oracle, etc.

 If you want to use a different database, you simply have to drop the according JDBC drivers to the <a href="./libs">libs</a> directory and use a different JDBC connection string.

+## Run the Application

+This project is set up as follows:

+- IntelliJ will build an artifact `intellij.jar`, which contains all the classes and resources from this project
+- IntelliJ will copy all dependencies from `lib` directory to the artifacts directory (`out/artifacts/intellij_jar`)
+- IntelliJ created a `META-INF/MANIFEST.MF` file, containing all information necessary to start the application
+- The default Main class is `SimpleExample`.

+In order to run the application, please invoke `Build -> Build Artifacts ... intellij:jar --> Build or Rebuild`.

+This will perform the above mentioned steps.

+Afterwards, the application can be started as follows:

+`java -jar out/artifacts/intellij_jar/intellij.jar`

+If you want to start `DataSourceExample` instead, you can do so by:

+`java -cp out/artifacts/intellij_jar/intellij.jar:out/artifacts/intellij_jar/mysql-connector-j-8.0.32.jar com.example.javahelp.jdbc.intellij.DataSourceExample`